achmlee/base_host/hosts/README.md

    * ChallengeResponseAuthentication no
    * PasswordAuthentication no
    * UsePAM no (password authentication module)
+      * This can change in future, but currently no need for it (https://devicetests.com/ssh-usepam-security-session-status)
 2. Restart sshd service: `$ sudo systemctl reload sshd`
 3. Test
     * `$ ssh -v <server>` - Verify available Authentication Methods